peterpolidoro/ModularServer/examples/MinimalDevice/README.md

 type it into the input property and press the 'Send' button or press the 'Enter' key.

-Example Function (This function only exists on AVR processors):
+Request: (This function only exists on AVR processors)

 ```shell
 getMemoryFree
 ```

-Example Response:
+Response:

 ```json
 {